Today, I'm continuing this week of inspirational interviews with author Bettina Restrepo. Her young adult debut, Illegal, will be available in 2011.

 I researched a long list and was received many full manuscript requests – but I wanted someone who was looking at me as a career writer, not just a quick sell.
 That person became my forever agent - Blair Hewes, of Dunham Literary.

+Was there ever a time you felt like giving up?
+Why didn't you?
 Yep.
 I convince myself that I am an utter failure and tie myself into knots.
 After a considerable amount of self torture, I look back at what I have accomplished in one year, three years, nine years.
 I re-read the rejections letters.
 I re-read some of my terrible stories.
 I realize that I have matured.
 I savor the fact that skills I wished for years ago are now turning into my writer muscles.
 Feel the pain and then decide it won’t kill you.
 Take a nap, walk outside, pet the dog….
 Then start again.

 Then, occasionally, I pick up an application from Starbucks.
 Just.
 In.
 Case.

-Your story does not have to be on a bookshelf to have meaning.
+My advice to writers: Your story does not have to be on a bookshelf to have meaning.
 Write for the craft and the art of the story well told.

 This is a picture of Bettina's "little man" saying, "Put down the manuscript and PLAY!"